 (A) THE EIO CONCERNED

 Authority which issued the EIO:

 File reference:

 Date of issuing:

 Date of receipt :

-(B) THE AUTHORITY WHICH RECEIVED THE EIO(1) Official name of the competent authority:
+(B) THE AUTHORITY WHICH RECEIVED THE EIO( ) Official name of the competent authority:

+official name of the competent autionty.

 Name of its representative:

 Post held (title/grade):

 Address:

 Tel.
 No: (country code) (area/city code)

 Fax No: (country code) (area/city code)

+Tax No. (country code) (area/enty code)

 E-mail:

 File reference:

 Languages in which it is possible to communicate with the authority: